bitshakers/image_transformer/README.md

 ###Use
 From the command line

-node index flag file.bmp
+.bin/index.js flag yourFile.bmp

+Copy/paste the following example:
+.bin/index.js

-(pikachu.bmp is the default file)
+(pikachu.bmp is the default file, green is the default transform.
+This produces green-scaled pikachu to /images directory.)

+.bin/index.js -r
+(produces red-scaled pikachu to /images directory.)

 Output files are returned to the /images directory.